gyulanemeth/bluefox.email/posts/collecting-contacts-with-bluefox-email-draft.md

 ### Embedding Forms on Your Website

-Once your form is ready, you can embed it on your website in several ways:
-- **Embed code** – Copy and paste HTML code into your website
+Once your form is ready, you can embed it on your website by just copying the provided HTML code snippet and pasting it into your site's code.
+This allows you to collect contacts directly from your website without needing any third-party tools.
-- **Direct link** – Share a standalone page hosted by BlueFox Email
-- **Popup or slide-in** – Use third-party popup providers that integrate with BlueFox Email

 For detailed setup instructions, check out our [Forms & Pages documentation](/docs/projects/forms-and-pages.md).